nf-core/configs/docs/rosalind_uge.md

-# nf-core/configs: Rosalind UGE HPC Configuration
+# nf-core/configs: Rosalind UGE Configuration

 nf-core pipelines have been successfully configured for use on the Rosalind UGE cluster.